WICG/handwriting-recognition/explainer.md

 The `queryHandwritingRecognizerSupport` method allows Web developers to query implementation-specific features, decide whether handwriting recognition is supported, and whether it is suitable for their use case.

-This method takes the query as a string, and returns the appropriate result.
+This method takes the query array, where each array element is a feature name (query).
+This method returns a dictionary, whose keys are the provided feature names, and the values are some information about the feature.

-Conventionally,

-*   For features expecting an enumerated list (e.g. language), the query is prefixed with "supported" to the feature name.
-The method returns a list of values for developers to choose from.
-*   For features expecting a structured value (e.g. size of writing area), the query string is the feature name (i.e. the attribute name in the hint object).
-The method returns `true` if this feature is supported.
-*   For unsupported features, the method returns `null`.
+Conventionally, feature name is the same as the key name used in method arguments or outputs.
+If a feature name is not supported, the value (for that key-value pair) is `null`.

-For example, these queries are supported in this proposal:
+For example, these feature names are supported in this proposal:

 * `graphemeSet`
 * `alternatives`
 * `textContext`
-* `supportedLanguages`
+* `languages`
-* `supportedRecognitionTypes`
+* `recognitionTypes`
-* `supportedInputTypes`
+* `inputTypes`
 * `segmentationResult`

 ### Coordinates